Strong convergence rates of probabilistic integrators for ordinary differential equations: High-order integration of Lipschitz flows

-As noted in the introduction, the focus of this paper is on the convergence rate of the error $u_{k} - U_{k}$ and not on, say, the covariance operator of $e_{k}$, though that information is also important in applications.
-Accordingly, \cref{ass:p-R_regularity_condition_on_noise} and similar assumptions later in the paper are only upper bounds, and we do not actually work with the covariance operator of $\xi_{k}$.
+As noted in the introduction, the focus of this paper is on the convergence rate of the error $e_{k}\defeq u_{k} - U_{k}$ and not on, say, the covariance operator of $e_{k}$, though that information is also important in applications.
+Note that if $\xi_k(\tstep)$ in Assumption \ref{ass:p-R_regularity_condition_on_noise} does not belong to $L^2_{\mathbb{P}}$, then $\xi_k(\tstep)$ does not admit a covariance operator.
+Accordingly, Assumption \ref{ass:p-R_regularity_condition_on_noise} and similar assumptions later in the paper are only upper bounds, and we do not actually work with the covariance operator of $\xi_{k}$.
 The precise construction of stochastic models for discretisation and truncation error is an interesting topic in its own right at the interface of numerical analysis and probability, upon which this paper only starts to touch; we anticipate that there will be further research concerning this question.